alchemi5t/colorisation-study/README.md

 # Training code for UNET and encoder-decoder model available in respective IPYNBs.

-# Deploying Colorization on Flask server
+# Inference Demo: Deploying Colorization on Flask server

 - Ensure all dependencies in requirements.txt are met.
 - Python version is > 3.6